Mapped: Dozens of ‘blue wall’ councils being targeted by tactical voters

 Compass has called on Labour and the Lib Dems to be more “honest” about swapping target seat information and shifting resources at elections.

-“You’ll get people saying it’s back-door deals in smoke-filled rooms – but the Tories did it to their advantage with the Brexit Party in 2019,” Mr Foley says.
-“We’re saying, let’s get smarter about getting more progressives elected and realise we need to change the voting system.”
+“You’ll get people saying it’s back-door deals in smoke-filled rooms – but the Tories did it to their advantage with the Brexit Party in 2019,” Ms Foley said.
+“We’re saying, let’s get smarter about getting more progressives elected, and realise we need to change the voting system.”

-Compass – which supports proportional representation (PR) – has warned Sir Keir Starmer and Sir Ed Davey may have to work with each other if Labour’s national poll lead is cut and a hung parliament becomes possible at the general election.
+Compass – which supports proportional representation – has warned that Sir Keir Starmer and Sir Ed Davey may have to work with each other if Labour’s national poll lead is cut and a hung parliament becomes a possibility at the general election.

-A YouGov survey carried out at the end of last year shows 63 per cent of the public believe Labour’s big lead is mainly about anger against the Tory government.
-Only 11 per cent think it is based on support for Sir Keir’s party.
+A YouGov survey carried out at the end of last year showed that 63 per cent of the public believed Labour’s big lead was mainly about anger against the Tory government.
+Only 11 per cent thought it was based on support for the Labour Party.

-More than half of the 64 marginal “tragedy” councils across all of England are in the south east, south west and east of England, leaving Tory heartland areas highly vulnerable to tactical voting on 4 May.
+More than half of the 64 marginal “tragedy” councils across England are in the South East, South West and in the east of England, leaving Tory heartland areas highly vulnerable to tactical voting on 4 May.

-Graham Simpson, co-ordinator of Compass’ local Canterbury group, said 60 per cent of people voted for left-leaning parties at the last local elections – but because the vote was split the Tories won an outright majority on the council.
+Graham Simpson, coordinator of Compass’s local group in Canterbury, said 60 per cent of people in the area voted for left-leaning parties at the last local election – but because the vote was split, the Tories won an outright majority on the council.

 “You just need to look at the numbers to see there’s a clear progressive majority in Canterbury and much of Kent,” he said.
 “If we can mobilise that vote and get the message out, we should win here easily.”